 An Emergency Medical Technician is the first responder on the scene in the event of accident or illness.
 An EMT must assess injuries, administer emergency medical care, extricate trapped individuals, and transport injured or sick people to medical facilities.

-According to the Connecticut Department of Labor (DOL), the 2016 average hourly wage for EMT/Paramedic was $21.54 per hour.
+According to the Connecticut Department of Labor, the 2016 average hourly wage for EMT/Paramedic was $21.54 per hour.
 However, the DOL does not differentiate between EMT and Paramedic wages, and paramedic salaries are higher as more training is required.

 Have you earned college credit?

-IF YES: Bring a photo ID and a copy of your transcript and proceed directly to the Registrar’s Office to sign up.
+- IF YES: Bring a photo ID and a copy of your official college transcript to the Registrar’s Office to enroll in the course.
+Then proceed to the Bursar’s Office to pay for the course.
+Payment is due in full at the time of registration.

-The test is given every Tuesday-Thursday, 1-4 p.m. and Fridays, 1-3 p.m. (except holidays), until the class fills.
+- IF NO: You must take a reading comprehension test here at MCC at no cost.
+The test is given every Monday-Wednesday, 8-11 a.m. and Thursday, 8-10 a.m. (except holidays).
 No appointment is necessary.
-You may go directly to room SSC L131A to take the comprehension test.
-Please bring a photo ID and your high school diploma or GED with you.
+You may go directly to room SSC L-131a to take the test.
+Please bring your photo ID with you.

-The EMT course is challenging, and requires a high degree of commitment in order for a student to successfully complete it.
-Applicants must be at least 18 years of age, or have a waiver signed by a parent/guardian prior to acceptance into the program.
+Please note: The EMT course is challenging and requires a high degree of commitment in order for a student to successfully complete it.
+Applicants must be at least 18 years of age or have a waiver signed by a parent/guardian prior to acceptance into the program.

 This course usually meets for two evenings a week for ten weeks, plus seven full Saturdays.